ZachBray/simple-binary-encoding-wiki/CSharp-User-Guide.md

 * Add the [sbe-tool nuget package](https://www.nuget.org/packages/sbe-tool?NormalizedVersion=0.1.7-alpha-1) to your .net framework project
 * Look in `packages/sbe-tool*/example` for an example project
-* Use `packages/sbe-tool*/bin/sbe-tool.sh` to generate csharp from your schema
+* Use `packages/sbe-tool*/bin/sbe-tool.sh` to generate CSharp from your schema

 After running the [SbeTool](Sbe-Tool-Guide) a number of C# source files will be created.
 These files represent the types and messages declared in the schema.
 For a quick start to SBE look at [this](https://github.com/real-logic/simple-binary-encoding/blob/master/sbe-samples/src/main/resources/example-schema.xml) schema and its usage [here](https://github.com/real-logic/simple-binary-encoding/tree/master/csharp/examples).
 This example is used throughout this document.